JonathanJustavino/quic-benchmark/README.md

 > Beware: If you wish to build the image using the Dockerfile, take note, that it takes a very long time (up to 30 min), because nodejs has to be rebuilt in experimental mode

-The script generates a json file with timestamps for every comparable event for TCP+TLS and QUIC, as well as a packet capture via tshark and a json file documenting the ping output run simultaniously.
+The script generates a json file with timestamps for every comparable event for TCP+TLS and QUIC, as well as a packet capture via tshark and a json file documenting the ping output run simultaneously.

 ### Run locally on machine